thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The Implementation ID claim uniquely identifies the implementation of the immutable PSA RoT.
 A verification service uses this claim to locate the details of the PSA RoT implementation from an Endorser or manufacturer.
-Such details include the implementation's origin and is used by a verification service to determine the security properties or certification status of the PSA RoT implementation.
+Such details are used by a verification service to determine the security properties or certification status of the PSA RoT implementation.

 The value and format of the ID is decided by